Aliasgersb/Gravitational-Lensing/README.md

 Two research tracks are addressed:

 - **Track A — Binary Lens Detection:** Does this galaxy image contain a strong lensing event?
-Culminates in a best-of-breed ensemble achieving AUROC = **0.8871**.
+Culminates in a weighted ensemble achieving AUROC = **0.8871**.
 - **Track B — Substructure Classification:** Given a confirmed lens, is the dark matter distribution smooth, CDM-subhalo-dominated, or axion-like?
 Concluded after 7 methods — the signal lies below the detection threshold of Q1 PSF quality, a finding consistent with the ESA Euclid Consortium's own assessment.

 All results are fully reproducible.
-The sacred evaluation split is published in the Zenodo data release and has never been modified across any experiment.
+The standardized evaluation split is published in the Zenodo data release and has never been modified across any experiment.

 ---